|

 - B

-Clubs must designate a suitable room for the treatment of spectators within the boundary of the ground.
+Clubs must designate on match days a suitable room for the treatment of spectators within the boundary of the ground.

 From the Appendix: All clubs must provide first aid equipment, including a stretcher, for the use of players and spectators.